by TAYLOR BRETHAUER, Senior Writer

 I’m pretty easy to please in terms of productions because every moment to me is magic.
 But as the reviews and accolades from the original production in London have shown (Best New Play at the Olivier Awards, which is a big deal), maybe there is a Tony Award in sight for this one as well?

-I want to say thank you to Heidi Giovine, who set aside tickets for some MC students.
+I want to say thank you to Heidi Giovine for allowing me to experience this amazing production.
 I highly encourage anyone to go witness this amazing feat of heart-wrenching theatre.

 “The Ferryman” is currently playing at the Bernard Jacobs Theatre on W. 45th St in Manhattan now until July 7.